robertoHeCi/react-note-taking/README.md

 - Responsive design for all devices
 - Dark/light mode support

-### User Interface
-- Modern, clean design using Tailwind CSS
-- Consistent styling across note types
-- Fully responsive layout

 ### Tech Stack
 - **Frontend Framework**: React with TypeScript
 - **Build Tool**: Vite
 - **Styling**: Tailwind CSS
-- **Testing**: Vitest & React Testing Library
+- **Testing**: Vitest, React Testing Library and MSW to intercept requests

 ### Code analysis
 - **Husky**: Integrated to manage Git hooks easily, allowing for automated checks before commits and pushes.
 This ensures that code quality is maintained by running scripts for linting and testing, preventing bad code from being committed to the repository.